"Nonlocality-of-a-single-photon" based Quantum Key Distribution and Random Number Generation schemes and their device-independent security analysis: Experimental Setup

-The scheme of the experimental setup is presented in the Fig. \ref{schematic}.
-Single photon is obtained from parametric down conversion with sufficiently weak amplification gain ('pump'), such that the state emitted in the process is practically a superposition of vacuum and a photon pair.
-The detector is placed in the idler mode $i$, which announces the appearance of a photon, making our experiment event-ready.
-Further on, only runs with detected idler photon are taken into consideration.
-This detection marks a successful run of the device.
-The heralded in this way single photon from the signal mode $s$ impinges on a balanced beamsplitter $BS_0$.
-The resulting output field is distributed into two spatially separated measurement stations of Alice and Bob.
-The state of the output modes of the beamsplitter $BS_0$ which plays the role of the input state for Alice and Bob reads:
+The heralded in this way single signal photon from the signal mode $s$ impinges on the balanced beamsplitter $BS_0$.
+The resulting output field state is distributed into two spatially separated measurement stations of Alice and Bob.
+The state of the output modes of the beamsplitter $BS_0$ which propagates to the measuring station of Alice and Bob reads:

 where $\ket{\Omega}$ is the vacuum state, and $\hat b_j^\dagger$, denotes the creation operator in the mode $b_j$, for $j = 1,2$.
-The modes $b_1$ and $b_2$ are transferred, respectively, to Alice and Bob.
-They perform homodyne measurements, the settings of which are chosen by tuning the transmissivity $T_j$ of their beamsplitters $BS_j$ and the amplitude $\alpha_j$ of local oscillators fed in the modes $a_j$.
-The unitary transformation related to $BS_j$ transforms the input modes $a_j$ and $b_j$ into the output modes $c_j$ and $d_j$ upon which the photodetection is then performed by the local detectors.
-We stress that any type of detector that is able to detect single photon can be used in this experiment, even the simplest binary avalanche photo detector with enough sensitivity.
+The modes $b_1$ and $b_2$ feed the respective local measurement stations of Alice and Bob.
+The two observers perform local weak homodyne measurements, the settings of which are randomly chosen, and defined by tuning the transmissivity $T_j$ of their local beamsplitters $BS_j$ and the amplitude $\alpha_j$ of local oscillators fields in the modes $a_j$.
+In the case of the latter parameter, the observers can control the energy of the coherent pulses, and their phases. \marcin{The local protocol settings of the energy are either $|\alpha_j|^2=0$ or a specific non-zero value $|\alpha_j|^2=\alpha^2$, which is optimal for the test of non-classicality.} The unitary transformation related to $BS_j$ transforms the input modes $a_j$ and $b_j$ into the output modes $c_j$ and $d_j$ which are monitored by the local end detectors.
+We stress that any type of detector that is able to efficiently enough detect a single photon can be used in this experiment.}